Road Safety Dictionary

 Fog lights

-Front lights designed to improve visibility in foggy or poor weather conditions.
+Auxiliary lights designed to improve visibility in foggy or heavy rain conditions.

 Following distance